Servgenie/servgenie-web-frontend/README.md

    nvm --version
    ```
 3. Install `vsc-nvm` plugin in VS Code to auto switch to the required Node version specified in `.nvmrc`
+4. Verify node is installed with correct version by running `node -v`

+#### Install FNM on Windows

+For windows, install via FNM

+1. Run the scripts suggested here: https://nodejs.org/en/download for LTS on Windows via `fnm`
+2. Verify node is installed with correct version by running `node -v`

 ### Dev Env Setup

+#### Setup the environment variables locally

 Create a `.env` file.
 Refer to `.env.example` for the required keys.
 Use the env values from Amplify QA environment.

+#### Install the dependencies

+Run `npm i` or `npm install`

 ### Run the Dev Server